bbbrrrkkk/magic-square-game/README.md

     <img src="./docs/images/screenshot-01-intro.png" alt="intro-container"/>
     </details>
   - The Introduction pane welcomes the user to the site and features a clear call to action.
-  - I originally planned a site logo, however ultimately I used a text logo; this logo animates when the user hovers over it and adds to overall identity of the site.
+  - I originally planned a site logo, however ultimately I used a text logo; this logo animates when the user hovers over it and this feature helps to create a clear sense of identity for the site

 - **Instructions Container**